MichaelCurrin/coding-blog/_drafts/why.md

 ---
-title: Why you should code your own blog
+title: Why you should code and host your own blog site
 description: An overview of building a blog without a lot of coding experience

 ---